gulrak/filesystem/README.md

 It is from after the standardization of C++17 but it contains the latest filesystem interface changes compared to the
 [Working Draft N4659](https://github.com/cplusplus/draft/raw/master/papers/n4659.pdf).
+Staring with v1.4.0, when compiled using C++20, it adapts to the changes according to path sorting order and `std::u8string` handling from [Working Draft N4680](https://isocpp.org/files/papers/N4860.pdf).

 I want to thank the people working on improving C++, I really liked how the language evolved with C++11 and the following standards.
 Keep on the good work!